jiwonpark00/binderScore/README.md

 ### Hardware

-- **GPU**: One or more NVIDIA GPUs (required for all structure prediction methods).
+- **GPU**: One or more NVIDIA GPUs (recommend at least 40GB VRAM for efficient pipeline)  (required for all structure prediction methods).
 The pipeline auto-detects GPU count and parallelises ColabFold and Chai-1 jobs across them.
 - **RAM**: At least 64 GB for standard use.
 If using `--msa-method mem` (in-memory ColabFold database search), **≥ 800 GB RAM** is required.
 The pipeline will automatically fall back to `--msa-method server` if insufficient RAM is detected.
 - **Disk**: Structure predictions and relaxed PDBs can be large.
 Plan for at least 5–10 GB per 100 binders.